confio/tgrade-contracts/contracts/tgrade-tc-payments/README.md

 # TGrade Trusted Circle Payments

 This contract makes regular payments to the Oversight Community and Arbiter Pool members.
+It works as a proxy, that retains 1% of tokens sent through `ExecuteMsg::DistributeRewards {}` message, passing the rest to the `engagement_addr` contract.
+When particular amount `payment_amount * number of OC members * number of AP members` is met, contract sends 100% of such tokens and is ready to send rewards to all the members.
+`tc-payments` contract needs to be registered as an end blocker, and after that it will send `payment_amount` amount to OC and AP contracts through `DistributeRewards {}` message.

 ## Init